 If you notify the bank and the bank still allows the payment to process, you must respond to the bank in writing within 60 days.
-You can use this Bank Dispute Letter, if you need to.

 Once the bank receives your dispute, they have 10 days to investigate and one more day to restore the funds.
 Even if they can’t recover the money from the company who initiated the withdrawal, they are still required to restore your funds.
 If they don’t, you can sue for the money you lost (including fees), lawyers fees and a penalty of $100-$1,000.
 If it is proven that the bank acted in bad faith, they can be found liable for up to three times the amount of money you lost.

 Please remember that stopping payments doesn’t stop your obligation to the debt.
 You will still owe the debt.
 If you don’t pay on time, your credit report will be affected and the debt may be referred to collections or even court.
 The only thing that stopping payments will do is protect the money in your bank account from being withdrawn.